-The Interstate Wire Act of 1961, known more simply as the Wire Act, was passed in 1961 as a part of Congressional efforts to put pressure on the organized crime groups that had embedded themselves in the US sports betting industry at the time.
+Congress passed the Interstate Wire Act of 1961, known more simply as the Wire Act, in 1961 to put pressure on organized groups that had embedded themselves in the US sports betting industry at the time.

 A paper published by the Center for Gaming Research at the University of Nevada, Las Vegas provides some interesting context related to the bill’s original purpose.
 As the paper explains, Attorney General Robert F. Kennedy proposed the Wire Act as a means to attack the finances of mafia operations.

 Media reports at the time explained that Kennedy believed sports betting was one of the mafia’s most profitable activities at the time.
 While they lived “respectable lives in one state,” they controlled sports betting rackets in other states and used wire communications (telephone and telegraph at the time) to manage their businesses remotely.

 The Wire Act (full text) specifically targeted the use of wire communications and sought to disrupt the mob’s gambling operations.
-Other, more effective laws for prosecuting mobsters were introduced later, and the Wire Act mostly collected dust until the rise of online gambling.
+Lawmakers later introduced other, more effective laws to harry organized crime groups, and the Wire Act mostly collected dust until the rise of online gambling.

 In the mid-to-late 90s, online gambling proliferated despite strong anti-gambling laws in the United States.
-Offshore sportsbooks and gambling sites hosted on foreign territory began taking bets from Americans over the internet on the premise that they were acting according to the laws in their host countries.
+Offshore sportsbooks and gambling sites hosted on foreign territory were taking bets from Americans over the internet on the premise that they were acting according to the laws in their host countries.

 The Wire Act was largely responsible for a nationwide prohibition of online sports betting, poker and gambling in the United States.
 State lawmakers occasionally expressed interest in legalizing online gambling, but were unable to do so as it would be a clear violation of the Wire Act.

 DOJ Changes Interpretation of the Wire Act

 Up until 2011, the Wire Act was broadly interpreted to apply to all forms of online gambling.
 This included sports betting, casino gaming and poker.
 In 2009, officials from New York and Illinois requested an opinion from the Justice Department regarding certain online lottery proposals.